Call for Submissions

 - Women's Caucus

 PUBLIC RELATIONS INTEREST GROUP

-The Public Relations Division welcomes submissions of papers and panel proposals for the 2014 CSCA Conference.
-Any topic related to public relations is welcome; however, we especially encourage submissions that focus on the theme of the convention.
+The Public Relations Division welcomes submissions of papers and panel proposals for the 2016 CSCA Conference.
+Any topic related to public relations is welcome; however, we especially encourage submissions that focus on the theme of the convention: Foundations of Teaching, Research, Service, and Creative Collaboration.
 Additionally, we strongly encourage undergraduate and graduate student papers.
-We welcome papers and panels on a wide range of topics, including those related to the convention city of Minneapolis.
 We also encourage programs that incorporate public relations practitioners through roundtable discussion panels or other formats.
 A variety of formats are also welcome, including competitive paper panels.